qiushiyan/old-website/content/authors/qiushi/_index.md

 - My [Github profile](https://github.com/enixam): I have been active in coding and contributing to open source projects ever since I decide to pursue such a career.

-- [More Posts](/post): a list of all my other projects in data analysis and machine learning
+- [More Posts](/post): a list of all my other projects in data analysis and machine learning -->

-I am currently a fourth-year student majoring in data journalism at [Communication University of China](http://en.cuc.edu.cn/).
-I enjoy applied statistics as well as "modern" data science initiatives.
-I take particular interest in data wrangling, visualizing and modeling in `#rstats`.
+I am currently a fourth-year student at [Communication University of China](http://en.cuc.edu.cn/).
+I enjoy studying statistics and data science, particularly in data wrangling, visualizing and modeling in `#rstats`.
+I take equal interest in developing web applications with React and Vue.

 In addition to data stuff, I take delight in Chinese Literature, nature & ecology documentaries, and cat videos.
 My favorite author is Bertrand Russell :black_nib:.